Coronavirus (COVID-19) Updates, Advice and Guidance

-- Specific times when you will attend theory and practical lessons onsite as part of your group of 10.
-Some of these classes may also have the other half of your group joining you remotely through Microsoft Teams (we are calling this the “split classroom”);
+Specific times when you will attend theory and practical lessons.
+Some of these classes may also have the other half of your group joining you remotely through Microsoft Teams (we are calling this the “split classroom”).

 Specific times when you will be expected to attend Microsoft Teams sessions at home that may mean, for example, you join a class remotely that is taking place in the College or that you are completing work on Microsoft Teams whilst your tutor is available online to support you.

 Specific times when you will attend a tutorial session, both onsite or remotely, to meet with your Progress Coach or other member of staff.

 You may have work to complete at home and you will then email this to your tutors every week.

 - If you are studying maths and English then there will also be specific times when you will attend these, both onsite and remotely.

 Firstly, please don’t worry.
 As part of your induction to the College in September you should have received clear and simple training onsite that will support you to learn online.
 During the first lockdown, we found that all learners quickly grasped what they needed to do to engage with their teachers online and we are confident that this will be the case for you, too.
 Please be assured that your staff will support you throughout your course and this includes ensuring that you gain the skills to access what you need to online.